 Strength #2 – Demonstrates two Ways to Mitigate Risk… Consequence or Probability?

 Another strength of the Swiss cheese model is its ability to demonstrate two ways to reduce risk.
 As a quick refresher, risk = probability x consequence.

-Notice how the Cause Map also begs more questions to be answered.
+Notice how the Cause Map diagram also begs more questions to be answered.
 Why was the seat belt not worn?
 Why did the driver feel the need to text while driving in a heavy rainstorm?
 Why is there a pothole in the road?
-The answers to these questions can be visually captured as additional cause-and-effect relationships on the Cause Map.
-More causes are revealed equating to more opportunities to solve and prevent the problem which is of course the ultimate objective of your investigation.
+The answers to these questions can be visually captured as additional cause-and-effect relationships on the Cause Map diagram.
+More causes are revealed, equating to more opportunities to solve and prevent the problem, which is the ultimate objective of your investigation.

 If you are interested in learning more about the real value of the Swiss cheese model, please check out our free recorded webinar “Where do you slice the cheese?
 Leveraging the real value of the Swiss Cheese Model to drive down risk.”